Us Department Of Energy

 AKA department of energy, doe

-The Department of Energy is advancing plans for nuclear-powered data centers, with a consortium preparing to build these facilities at the Idaho National Laboratory.
-This initiative signifies a major step in deploying advanced energy infrastructure, integrating nuclear energy with high-demand computing needs.
-The department is also intensifying its focus on large-scale scientific endeavors through significant industry partnerships.
+The Department of Energy is advancing nuclear-powered data centers, with facilities planned at the Idaho National Laboratory.
+This initiative integrates nuclear energy with high-demand computing needs, signifying a major step in deploying advanced energy infrastructure.
+The department is also intensifying its focus on large-scale scientific endeavors through significant industry partnerships, leveraging private sector technological leadership to achieve national research goals.

 Coverage